Innoptech/OpenSTL/README.md

 [![Python](https://img.shields.io/pypi/pyversions/openstl.svg)](https://pypi.org/project/openstl/)

 # Performances benchmark
-The benchmark results indicate that the performance of multiplying OpenSTL triangles is comparable to that of native NumPy array multiplication.
+Discover the staggering performance of OpenSTL in comparison to numpy-stl, thanks to its powerful C++ backend.

+    Write:  2 to 3 times faster than numpy-stl.
+    Read:   1 to 12 times faster than numpy-stl.
+    Rotate: 1 to 12 times faster than numpy-stl.

 ![Benchmark Results](benchmark/benchmark.png)

 # Python Usage